ETS-Android3/CS-Capstone.github.io/README.md

 site link - https://jfields82.github.io/CS-Capstone.github.io/

-Computer Science Capstone page is to gained a wide exposure to concepts, languages, practices, and techniques relevant to computer science and related career fields.
+### Professional Self-Assessment and Narratives
+Computer Science Capstone page is to gain a wide exposure to concepts, languages, practices, and techniques relevant to computer science and related career fields.
+I wrote a few goals I thought would help me during the program.
+Learning to programming in different languages.
+Languages learn are Java, JavaScript,C++, python, SQL and C#.
+Learning each language took many hours to learn.
+Mistake and errors almost all away happened.
+Having to go back and check what happened to fix the problem before running a program.
+I gain a lot of important skills in this computer science program have been great.
+The program has shown me the best pathway to pursuing my career.
+I hope to become a software engineer, or a full stack developer who is knowledgeable in both the front end and backend of the application.
+I still think I have the skills to become a software engineer in the future and I remained more consistent in this career plan.
+I have read a few articles about becoming a software engineer.
+I also got a book about coding interviews.
+My thinking about my career has evolved in that I need to learn more about of program languages.
+Because some company’s want you to know a few program languages.

 For the last 2 and a half years I was in rolled in the computer science program at Southern New Hampshire University.
 It’s been a very fun, challenging and great experience.